Candice Miller: Committee assignments

-In 2007, Representative Miller was appointed to the full House Committee on Transportation and Infrastructure.
-Representative Miller is also a member of the Subcommittee on Railroads, Pipelines, and Hazardous Materials, the Subcommittee on Water Resources and Environment, as well as the Subcommittee on Aviation.
-Representative Miller is the only member from Michigan serving on this committee and takes seriously the need to advocate on behalf of Michigan to ensure the state is returned its fair share of tax dollars for many infrastructure needs.
-She believes all avenues of transportation, whether on land or on the sea, are important to improve, maintain, and support surrounding economic growth.
+In 2007, Representative Miller was appointed to the House Committee on Transportation and Infrastructure.
+She is also a member of the Subcommittee on Railroads, Pipelines, and Hazardous Materials, the Subcommittee on Water Resources and Environment, as well as the Subcommittee on Aviation.
+Representative Miller is the only member from Michigan serving on this committee.

-Michigan's 10th Congressional District is host to the Blue Water Bridge in Port Huron, which is the second most traveled border crossing in North America.
-It is a vital component of economic expansion not just for the district, but for the region, state, and nation.
-This committee allows her to offer enhanced oversight and influence to ensure this portal and others like it receive the federal attention they need and deserve.

 In 2014, Representative Miller was appointed to the House Committee on Transportation and Infrastructure's Public-Private Partnership Special Panel.
-This panel was created to examine the current state of public-private partnerships (P3s) across all modes of transportation, economic development, public buildings, water, and maritime infrastructure and equipment, and make recommendations on balancing the needs of the public and private sectors when considering, developing, and implementing P3 projects to finance the Nation's infrastructure.
-As the only Michigan Member, her involvement was critical in examining innovative ways that P3s can benefit infrastructure projects in Michigan, such as the expansion of the Customs and Border Plaza at the Blue Water Bridge.
+As the only Michigan Member, she focused her involvement on innovative ways that P3s can benefit infrastructure projects in Michigan like the expanded Customs and Border Plaza at the Blue Water Bridge in Port Huron.